pkerspe/ckeditor-bootstrap-collapsibleItem/README.md

 ![Editor toolbar and usage example](./doc/images/ckeditor-collapsible-item-editor-view.png?raw=true "Editor toolbar and usage example")

+# Installation
+to install manually download all files and store to a newly created folder called "collapsibleItem" inside ckeditors plugins directory.
+Then add the following line to your config.js (or extend an existing one with the plugin name):

+`config.extraPlugins = 'collapsibleItem';`

 # Version history:

 - __V 0.1__: First version with basic functionality